• Skip to primary navigation

 Serving Suggestions

-These eggs are great just paired with your favorite crusty bread, perfect for dipping into the silky yolk.
+I love these eggs just paired with my favorite crusty bread, perfect for dipping into the silky yolk.
 You can also serve them alongside crispy Air-Fryer Bacon or with Grilled Avocados With Feta Tahini Sauce for a hearty vegetarian breakfast.
 For a light lunch or dinner, pair the eggs with a fresh green salad for some added crunch or load them into bagels for the best Bagel Sandwich.

 Recipe